lambdaclass/concrete/ROADMAP.md

 6. Define the collections story: fixed arrays, slices, dynamic `Vec`, maps, buffers, parser cursors, and which collections require `Alloc` or other capabilities.
+   - 6a.
+Decide narrow const generics before fixed-capacity collections become stdlib APIs.
+This is load-bearing for the no-allocation story, not just an expressiveness feature: `BoundedVec<T, N>`, `RingBuffer<T, N>`, `PacketBuf<N>`, fixed hash tables, parser scratch buffers, and embedded queues must not require one monomorphic type per capacity.
+V1 is limited to integer literals and constant expressions that the compiler can evaluate without general comptime execution; no type reflection, no generated methods, no arbitrary compile-time programs.
+Monomorphization must record the concrete `N` in the compiler ledger, layout report, obligation ids, proof/evidence artifacts, and backend contracts.
+Add `docs/CONST_GENERICS_V1.md`, `examples/const_generics/{bounded_vec,ring_buffer,packet_buf}/`, and `scripts/tests/check_const_generics_v1.sh`; the gate must prove distinct capacities specialize separately, layout is capacity-specific, runtime-safety obligations name the instantiated size, and unsupported non-integer/comptime-reflection forms are rejected.
 7. Add `concrete fmt`: stable formatting for source files, examples, docs snippets, and generated fixtures.
 Formatting must not churn semantic fingerprints.